jupyterlite/jupyterlite/docs/howto/configure/simple_extensions.md

 ### Creating a new environment

-The easiest way to add new extensions is to use the `jupyterlite` CLI in a Python environment where extensions have already been installed.
+The easiest way to add new extensions is to use the `jupyterlite-core` CLI in a Python environment where extensions have already been installed.

 You can choose the tool of your choice to manage these dependencies, such as `pip`,